Mount EODATA on a Windows virtual machine on Creodias hosting

 Click OK.

-The EODATA repository should now be visible in the Air Live Drive window:
+The EODATA connection appears in the Air Live Drive window.

 ../_images/winvirtmach-mount-eodata-windows-ald-06_creodias.png